 |1.
 Don’t do yoga on an empty stomach|

 3. Don’t lie on your belly

 5. Don’t lie on your back for an extended period of time

 #BeALittleMore healthy and flexible with these 6 easy and relaxing yoga poses during your pregnancy.
 Do what feels good to your body.
-Along with physical care, practice mediation for a clear and sound mindset.
-Do you or someone in your family love yoga and know other amazing yoga poses for pregnant ladies?
+Along with physical care, practice meditation for a clear and sound mindset.
+Do you or someone in your family love yoga and know other amazing yoga asanas for pregnant women?
 Share them here in the comments below.

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!